 This article contains affiliate links.
 This means this blog will earn a small commission if you book through any of the included links, at no cost to you.

-Known as the ‘red city’ Marrakesh is one of Morocco’s four imperial cities, along with Fez, Rabat and Meknes.
+Known as the ‘red city’ Marrakech is one of Morocco’s four imperial cities, along with Fez, Rabat and Meknes.
 It is a bustling city with a large Medina, or Old Town, with narrow streets and busy souks.
 It is warm most of the year, with a light jacket required in the winter months.
-Marrakesh is perfect if:

 - You want to experience a city full of life and energy (it’s not for the feint hearted!)